-Application for admission to the MA program for the Fall 2014 term is now CLOSED.
-Next admission term will be Fall 2015.
-Online application for the Fall 2015 term will open in early September 2014.
-A link to the online application site will be placed on this page when the application becomes available.
-Application deadline for the Fall 2014 term is January 10, 2015.
+Application for admission to the MA program for the Fall 2015 term is now OPEN.
+Application deadline for the Fall 2015 term is January 10, 2015.
 All application materials must be received by the Center by the deadline.

 If you are a dual-degree applicant, please also see important information in the Dual Degree Admission page for additional requirements.

 Please click on each section title to expand the page and reveal the content details for each section.
 Once you are done, you may close the section by clicking again on the section title.

 You must complete the Rackham Graduate Program Application if you meet any one of the following criteria: